braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/web/in-app_messaging/customization.md

 ### In-App Message Default z-index

 By default, In-App Messages are displayed using `z-index: 1050`.
-This is configurable using the `iamZIndex` [initialization option][41] in case your website uses higher values which cover the message.
+This is configurable using the `inAppMessageZIndex ` [initialization option][41] in the scenario that your website styles elements with higher values than that.

 **Note**: This option was introduced in Web SDK v3.3.0.
 Older SDKs must be upgraded in order to use this option.